aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

----
+﻿---
 title: Restrict Document Editing
-description: "Aspose.Words for C++ allows to restrict editing a document by setting a restriction type.
+description: "Aspose.Words for C++ enables to restrict editing a document by setting a restriction type.
 You can also remove protection and make unrestricted editable regions."
 type: docs
 weight: 30
 url: /cpp/restrict-document-editing/